What is a Supply Chain

 As you start to build additional GLNs, consider building a GLN hierarchy, in which you define a relational structure of locations and parties to support supply chain processes and transactions.

-Read the GS1 US Building a GLN Hierarchy document to learn more.
+Read the GS1 US Building a GLN Hierarchy document (healthcare) to learn more.

 You cannot delete a Published GLN.
 However, you can change the GLN Type(s) contained in the GLN to Inactive.